Our Formula for Success

 - strong spiritual beliefs and practices

 - a staff dedicated to serving the needs of all children

 Kindness and Honesty

 PNCS teachers have broad experience and backgrounds in teaching in small, multigrade classrooms, and finding out the immediate instructional needs of their students.
 Our small class sizes mean students do not fall through cracks.
-They are given instruction tailored to their individual needs.
-Since there is no one-size-fits-all approach, children can thrive in areas where they excel and be supported in areas where they are weak.
+We tailor their instruction to meet their individual needs.
+Since there is no one-size-fits-all approach, PNCS helps children to thrive in areas where they excel and supports them in areas where they are weak.

 In the 1930’s, Dr. Samuel Orton and Ann Gillingham created a system of language instruction which serves the unique needs of dyslexic children.
 This system, now called the Orton-Gillingham reading instruction method, uses a multi-sensory approach to teaching phonics in a systematic way, moving at a pace which ensures mastery of a new concept before moving on to the next and reinforcement of learned concepts to insure this information is not lost over time.

 All children learn well with this instructional style!
-Additionally, using the principles of multi-sensory and experiential learning in all classes, not just language, allows learning to occur which is fun and engaging throughout the entire school day.
+Additionally, using the principles of multi-sensory and experiential learning in all classes, not just language, provides fun and engaging learning opportunities throughout the entire school day.
 It is as much fun to teach this way as it is to learn!